USDA-ARS-GBRU/GuideMaker/README.md

 ## Usage

 ```
-GuideMaker: globally design guide RNAs for any CRISPR-Cas system in any genome
+GuideMaker: Globally design guide RNAs for any CRISPR-Cas system in any small genome

 optional arguments: